Moonstroke/CUTE/README.md

     make test

+Please note that the test source dependes on my other project, [Clog](https://github.com/Moonstroke/Clog).
+Be sure to have it installed before running this command.

 The directory `test` contains a test program of the project, and can serve in the same time as an example on how to use the different structures of the project.